Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ### Intune Remediations

-A Remediation package consists of two scripts, detection script and remediation script.
+A Remediation package consists of two scripts - a detection script and a remediation script.

 **Step 1 – Detection script**